Jest JSON Reporter

 Key Requirements:

-- The reporter should generate a single JSON file containing the aggregated test results.
+- JSON Output: The reporter must produce a valid JSON string representing the test results.

 Expected Behavior: